YongshuoLiu/github.io/index.md

 cover: true
 ---

 Welcome!
-I'm Huihao Zhang
+I'm Yongshuo Liu
 This site includes some of my daily life content, as well as research.

-My research focuses on exoplanet observations (more specifically, observations of exoplanet atmospheres), which includes direct imaging by Keck-HISPEC and ELT(E-ELT/HARMONI, E-ELT/METIS, TMT/MODHIS) and Transit photometry by JWST/NIRSpec
+My research specializes in leveraging advanced neural networks for dynamic recognition and predictive modeling.
+This includes developing solutions for disease detection in plants, predicting ship trajectories, and matching maritime and radar trajectories.

 ![Surp 2021 Cohort](/assets/img/first_main_page.png)

-Top: 2022 OSU URAP Progrom.
-See more about my URAP project [here](_projects/extinction.md).
+2019-2022 Shandong Province Agricultural Science and Technology Service Project.
+See more about my project [here](_projects/extinction.md).

-Bottom: 2023 Caltech SURF Progrom.
-See more about my SURF project [here](_projects/quasar_luminosity.md).

 {:.figcaption}